 Casey McKillip, MBA, CPFA™, AIF®

 Prior to joining Aldrich, Casey was a retirement plan consultant and portfolio manager for a Northwest-based investment advisory firm and spent some time with a national wealth management firm.
-His broad range of expertise included retirement plan fiduciary oversite, investment research and portfolio construction as well as providing recordkeeper platform research, fee analysis, revenue sharing and policy statement review.
-Prior to Northwest Capital Management, Casey worked with…
+His broad range of expertise included retirement plan fiduciary oversight, investment research and portfolio construction as well as providing recordkeeper platform research, fee analysis, revenue sharing and policy statement review.
+Before his time at Northwest Capital Management, Casey…

 - Retirement plan consulting